Make cross border transfers upto $1M/ month for free with ECL Flex. Learn More →

 Smart funding means the potential for global growth.
 One option that’s a great fit for startups is revenue-based financing (RBF).
 RBF allows founders to receive cash upfront on the basis of their annual recurring revenue (ARR) – but without diluting their equity.

-Efficient Capital Labs can be a valuable partner for you here, providing up to $1.5 million in funding to startups within three days of applying so you can act quickly when opportunities arise.
+Efficient Capital Labs can be a valuable partner for you here, providing up to $5 million in funding to startups within 72 hours of applying so you can act quickly when opportunities arise.

 With ECL, you can: